radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 2. Click **Edit Dynamic Members**.

-Note – the Edit Dynamic Members option displays only if the group contains the groupOfUrls object class.
+>[!note] The Edit Dynamic Members option displays only if the group contains the groupOfUrls object class.

 3. Click **Add Member(s)**.